Bluefin gurnard: Vocalisations

 Bluefin gurnards are known to be quite vocal when captured, emitting loud grunts.
-Although referred to as “vocalisation”, sounds are not actually made through laryngeal mechanics but are thought to be produced by contracting pairs of intrinsic sonic muscles in the swim bladder.
-The growling sound is a nocturnal vocalization emitted at night and singly, whereas the grunts is produced when the animals are grouped.
+Although referred to as "vocalisation", sounds are not actually made through laryngeal mechanics but are thought to be produced by contracting pairs of intrinsic sonic muscles in the swim bladder.
+The growling sound is a nocturnal vocalisation emitted at night and singly, whereas the grunts is produced when the animals are grouped.
 Grunts sounds last 0.2 seconds and can be heard without any advice, their frequency range are from 250 to 300 Hz.
+The fish is believed to be the loudest species in the family Triglidae.

 A study of a captive female red gurnard and discovered four separate types of sound it can produce in two separate aural categories: grunt and growl.
 Its vocalizations were heard every hour around the clock with increases at dawn and dusk, and growls were made at night.
 The sounds were not found to be associated with feeding activity and in this setting were unlikely to be distress.
-The vocalizations may indicate associations with reproductive state as they are known to make the most noise during breeding season and generally are “likely to be significant contributors to [the] ambient underwater soundscape.”
+The vocalizations may indicate associations with reproductive state as they are known to make the most noise during breeding season and generally are "likely to be significant contributors to [the] ambient underwater soundscape."